Kaarthik-07/FOSSHACK-OSH/README.md

 We welcome contributions and feedback from the community to enhance our document validation solution.
 Your insights are invaluable in shaping the future of this project.

 - **Contributions**: We encourage developers to contribute code, documentation, and ideas to improve functionality and usability.
+# Liscense
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software under the terms of the [MIT LICENSE](https://github.com/Kaarthik-07/FOSSHACK-OSH/blob/main/LISCENCE.md)